baldurk/renderdoc/docs/CONTRIBUTING/Filing-Issues-Features.md

 # Filing feature requests

-(also applies to general questions)

 :warning: **PLEASE NOTE: YOU MUST USE THE PROVIDED ISSUE TEMPLATE!** :warning:

+When filing a bug please click 'Get started' next to the 'Feature request' entry.
 Below is guidance for each section of the issue template.

 # Description